Penhaligon’s Friends is a charitable organisation that was formed in February 1995 to identify and address the needs of bereaved children in Cornwall.

 Where we are today

-Over the years the organisation has grown and there are now seven paid staff and a dedicated team of volunteers.
+Over the years the organisation has grown now has a dedicated team of staff and volunteers.
 We have increased our partnership working and relationships with other agencies, thus broadening the opportunities for Cornish children to receive optimum support.